automationhacks/automationhacks.github.io/_posts/2022-05-19-hello-espresso-part-5-automating-webviews.md

 ## Conclusion ✅

-Hopefully, this post gives you an idea of how to work with Idling resources in espresso.
+Hopefully, this post gives you an idea of how to work with `WebViews` in espresso.
 Stay tuned for the next post where we’ll dive into how to automate and work with **WebViews** with espresso